Skip to content

 enableLinkRUMData bool No Whether to link with RUM data, default is false.

-enableAutoTrace bool No Whether to add Trace Header in http requests, default is false, this is achieved by modifying HttpOverrides.global, if there are modification requirements, inherit from FTHttpOverrides
+enableAutoTrace bool No Whether to add Trace Header in http requests, default is false.
+This is achieved by modifying HttpOverrides.global.
+If there are modification requirements in the project, inherit FTHttpOverrides.

-enableNativeAutoTrace bool No Whether to enable native network automatic tracing for iOS NSURLSession and Android OKhttp, default is false.
+enableNativeAutoTrace bool No Whether to enable native network auto tracing for iOS NSURLSession and Android OKhttp, default is false.

 RUM User Data Tracking